ricardolx/static-wapp-aws-tf/README.md

 Lambda performs authentication for the API gateway and CloudFront with Lambda@Edge.
 There are two methods with which lambda can perform validation of the token.

 1. If the secret is available, validate the token
-2. If the secret is not available, call the authentication service at /connect/introspect
+2. If the secret is not available
+   a. for Identity Server: call the authentication service at /connect/introspect

 For the Gateway authentication, lambda will also check the token claims to ensure they are authorized to access the resource